harryngict/NetworkCompose/README.md

 ```

-Thats it!! `NetworkSwift` is successfully integrated and initialized in the project, and ready to use.
+Thats it!! `NetworkCompose` is successfully integrated and initialized in the project, and ready to use.

-For more detail please go to [Example project](https://github.com/harryngict/NetworkSwift/blob/master/Example/Example/Client/ClientNetworkFactory.swift).
+For more detail please go to [Example project](https://github.com/harryngict/NetworkCompose/blob/master/Example/Example/Client/ClientNetworkFactory.swift).

 ## IX.
 Support
-Feel free to utilize [JSONPlaceholder](https://jsonplaceholder.typicode.com/guide/) for testing API in `NetworkSwift` examples.
-If you encounter any issues with `NetworkSwift` or need assistance with
+Feel free to utilize [JSONPlaceholder](https://jsonplaceholder.typicode.com/guide/) for testing API in `NetworkCompose` examples.
+If you encounter any issues with `NetworkCompose` or need assistance with
 integration, please reach out to me at harryngict@gmail.com.
 I'm here to support you.

 ## X. Contributing
-If you want to contribute to `NetworkSwift`, please follow these steps:
+If you want to contribute to `NetworkCompose`, please follow these steps:

 1. Fork the repository.